thomashillenbrand/friendigami/README.md

 # friendigami
-App to track unique combinations of hangouts
+App to track unique combinations of hangouts between.